Custom Filters

 Manage Saved Filter List

 To edit a filter, click its name in the first column.
-To apply a filter, click the blue Apply button on the right.
-To delete a filter, click the red X on the right side.
+To apply it, click the blue Apply button.
+To delete it, click the red X on the right side.